 0.0.0.0/0 with any address/prefix you wish.
 Additionally, you can edit the

-route-kni254 file to contain as many individual route statements as you like; it is important to only edit this file while 128T is stopped, however, since 128T will cache the contents of the file when it starts, and restore the copy it cached when software is stopped.
+route-kni254 file to contain as many individual route statements as you like; it is important to only edit this file while the SSR is stopped, however, since it will cache the contents of the file when it starts, and restore the copy it cached when software is stopped.

-- Stop 128T software on a given router.
+- Stop the SSR software on the router.
 There are many ways to accomplish this, one of which is to type

-sudo systemctl stop 128Tfrom the Linux shell prompt.
+sudo systemctl stop 128Tfrom the Linux shell prompt.note

-You must ensure you are in a position to access the Linux subsystem on a 128T router even when 128T software is not running.
+You must ensure you are in a position to access the Linux subsystem on an SSR router even when the SSR software is not running.

 - Add a route to the internet in a route file associated with